AdyantSaraswat/Job-Application-Tracker/README.md

 - Data is saved persistently in a JSON file (`data.json`) so your applications are stored between runs.

 ## How to Run

-1. Make sure you have Python installed.
-2. Clone this repository or download the files.
-3. Open a terminal and navigate to the project folder.
+1. Open a terminal and navigate to the project folder.
-4. Run the program:
+2. Run the program:
     ```bash
     python tracker.py
     ```
-5. Follow the on-screen menu options:
+3. Follow the on-screen menu options:
     - **1** to add a new application
     - **2** to view all saved applications
     - **3** to update the status of an existing application